neilshevlin/site_template/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Usage
 You can start editing the page by modifying `pages/index.md`.
-The page auto-updates as you edit the file.
+The page should auto-update as you edit the file.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.
 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.